 - Stevia: This substance comes from a South American plant, is also zero-carb and zero-calorie, and provides its own set of health benefits.

 Several zero-sugar coffee creamers produced by companies other than the “big name” ones contain monk fruit, stevia, or both.
 That’s one reason why they’re often the healthiest creamers on the market.

 Nutrition and Zero-Sugar Coffee Creamers

-We’re primarily focused on sugar here, but a zero-sugar coffee creamer isn’t automatically a healthy coffee creamer, even if it’s sugar- and cholesterol-free.
+We’re primarily focused on sugar here, but a zero-sugar coffee creamer isn’t automatically a healthy coffee creamer even if it’s sugar- and cholesterol-free.
 Carbs, calories and fat matter, too.

 Let’s look at zero-sugar creamers from the “big two,” Coffee-Mate and International Delight.
 More specifically, let’s look at their nutrition facts labels.
-Many of the varieties contain 1-2 grams of fat, 15-20 calories, and less than a gram of carbs per serving.
+Many of their varieties contain 1-2 grams of fat, 15-20 calories, and less than a gram of carbs per serving.
 Those amounts are substantially lower than in their creamers containing sugar.

 But that’s sort of misleading.
 They consider a “serving size” to be one tablespoon, which doesn’t “whiten” coffee the same way that a serving of milk or cream would.
 The amount of creamer you need to do that is three tablespoons – which makes a real serving’s nutritional content 2-6 grams of total fat, 45-60 calories, and as many as three grams of total carbohydrates.